Three things to know about the Ashcan School

 What’s in a name?
 Like Impressionism before it, the Ashcan School took its name from a disparaging newspaper critique.
 Repelled by the turn-of-the-century art movement’s gritty depictions of urban life, The Masses magazine derided the group’s work as nothing more than low-brow “pictures of ashcans and girls hitching up their skirts on Horatio Street” in 1916.
 Although the group had already been active for eight years, it took the criticism in stride and soon began tongue-in-cheek referring to itself as the Ashcan School.

-Jonathan Boos is proud to work with some of the most compelling works produced by Ashcan artists, including George Bellows’ Introducing the Champion (1912), currently on view at the Gallery.
+Jonathan Boos is proud to work with some of the most compelling works produced by Ashcan artists, including George Bellows’ Introducing the Champion (1912).
 The Gallery is also honored to have worked with all of the paintings illustrated in this article.
 Learn more about the avant-garde movement and its impact on the evolution of American art with these three facts:

 1. The “school” in the group’s name is misleading